 Queen’s House Fees & Terms of Acceptance

 Any care allowance awarded by the local authority will reduce this amount accordingly.
-At present, the combined free personal and nursing care contribution is £261 per week or £180 per week solely for free personal care.
+At present, the combined free personal and nursing care contribution is £280.60 per week or £193.50 per week solely for free personal care.
 However, please note that fees will initially be charged in full until notification from the local authority is received to confirm an allowance has been awarded.
 At this point, any refund will be applied.
 To arrange this, please reach out to your local authority social work team who will complete the relevant assessments.
 Please remember to follow this up as we are unable to request this on your behalf.

 Fees will be invoiced in advance.
 Billing is on a fixed 4 week cycle therefore the first advance payment will cover from the agreed accommodation commencement date until the next scheduled 4 weekly invoicing date.
 Thereafter, invoices will be issued every 4 weeks.
 Accommodation fees normally commence when a prospective resident agrees to take up a placement.
 Please note that, when a resident vacates a room, the final invoice will include a charge for an additional 5 days after the date the room was vacated.
 This is to cover time taken to remove any belongings and to prepare the room for the next client.
 Any overpayments will also be taken into account at this point.